rr1000/aurorandragons.com/source/propaganda/upstate/chapter1.md

 ---
-title: Chapter 1
+title: Chapter 1 - Wake Up
 layout: layout_chapter
 ---

 # Chapter 1

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

-# Header 1

-## Header 2

-### Header 3

-### Header 4

-- This
-- Is
-- A
-- List

-Mercenaries are chasing me through the woods at night.
-If they find me, they’ll kill me.
+*Mercenaries are chasing me through the woods at night.
+If they find me, they’ll kill me.*

-I see a house and go in to hide, but the mercs are in there too!
+*I see a house and go in to hide, but the mercs are in there too!*

-I run out the back and the mercenaries are having a barbecue on the patio.
+*I run out the back and the mercenaries are having a barbecue on the patio.
 They’re drinking beer and a few are swimming in the pool.
-One at the grill notices me and says, “Hey, you want two burgers or three?”
+One at the grill notices me and says, “Hey, you want two burgers or three?”*

 BAM.
 BAM.
 BAM.